trapeze-bell-peter/hamiltonian_comp/README.md

 backed into the syntax like most of the other languages.
 Overall, its expressiveness is lower than Ruby but better than Go, Java or C++.

 The really big surprise, though, is the execution speed.
-It is faster than Java, although not anywhere near C++.
+It is only very slightly slower than pure Java and faster than the Spring version in Java.
+However, it is not anywhere near C++.
 My main conclusion is that the Map functionality has been implemented behind the scenes in very efficient C.

 To transpile to Javascript on Linux: